stARTup Creative Competition

 The final pitch will describe a clear strategy and milestones that you will execute to create a financially sustainable venture.
 The presentation is delivered without electronic aids such as PowerPoint.
-If you have an organizational website, you may email the web link to Matthew Kerns in advance, so panelists have an opportunity to view it prior to the presentations.
+If you have an organizational website, you may email this weblink in advance, so panelists have an opportunity to view it prior to the presentations.
 You may distribute a one-page handout.
 You will be required to answer the following four items completely:

 1. Describe the need in our community that your stARTup addresses and how your idea will address the need you identified.
 Include goals that are specific and time sensitive, objectives and actions.